MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ```

 ### -Password
 The Password parameter resets the password of the user account that's associated with the mailbox to the value you specify.
-To use this parameter on a mailbox other than your own, you need to be a member of one of the following role groups:,
+To use this parameter on a mailbox other than your own, you need to be a member of one of the following role groups:

 - Office 365: You can't use this parameter to change another user's password.
 To change another user's password, use the Set-MsolUserPassword cmdlet in Office 365 (Azure AD) PowerShell.
 For connection instructions, see Connect to Office 365 PowerShell (https://go.microsoft.com/fwlink/p/?LinkId=614839).
 To change a another user's password in the Office 365 admin center, see Reset a user's password (https://go.microsoft.com/fwlink/p/?LinkId=614837).